matloff/TidyverseSkeptic/README.md

 base-R.  (It is ironic that advocates who present such statements are statisticians, who ought to know the need for a control group.)

 I think the perceived success is psychological.
 There is a Bandwagon Effect at work, and even a hint of cult-like behavior.
-I've even seen statements on Twitter from "graduates" of Tidyverse training who actually apologize because their code was not Tidy.
+I've even seen statements on Twitter from "graduates" of Tidyverse training who actually apologize because their code did not use the Tidyverse.
+I see many who, being justly impressed with **ggplot2**, mistakenly think that the package can only be used from Tidy code.
+(RStudio portrays the package as being part of the Tidyverse, but it was developed much earlier, and does not follow the Tidy philosophy.)

 ### Making learning harder, not easier

-On the contrary, I believe it is quite the opposite, i.e. using the Tidyverse makes things more difficult for learners without prior programming background.
+On the contrary, I believe quite the opposite is the case, i.e. using the Tidyverse makes things more difficult for learners without prior programming background.

 As noted, the students are being asked to learn a much larger volume of material, which is clearly bad pedagogy.
-See also ["The Tidyverse Curse"](https://www.r-bloggers.com/the-tidyverse-curse), in which the author says *inter alia* that he uses "only" 60 Tidyverse functions -- 60!
+See ["The Tidyverse Curse"](https://www.r-bloggers.com/the-tidyverse-curse), in which the author says *inter alia* that he uses "only" 60 Tidyverse functions -- 60!
 The "star" of the Tidyverse, **dplyr**, consists of over 400